Irrigation: Groundwater and surface water

 Irrigation water can come from groundwater (extracted from springs or by using wells), from surface water (withdrawn from rivers, lakes or reservoirs) or from non-conventional sources like treated wastewater, desalinated water, drainage water, or fog collection.

-While floodwater harvesting belongs to the accepted irrigation methods, rainwater harvesting is usually not considered as a form of irrigation.
-Rainwater harvesting is the collection of runoff water from roofs or unused land and the concentration of this.
+While floodwater harvesting is an accepted irrigation method, rainwater harvesting is usually not considered a form of irrigation.
+Rainwater harvesting is the collection of runoff water from roofs or unused land and its concentration.

 Other sources

 Irrigation water can also come from non-conventional sources like treated wastewater, desalinated water, drainage water, or fog collection.

 In countries where humid air sweeps through at night, water can be obtained by condensation onto cold surfaces.
 This is practiced in the vineyards at Lanzarote using stones to condense water.
 Fog collectors are also made of canvas or foil sheets.
 Using condensate from air conditioning units as a water source is also becoming more popular in large urban areas.

-As of November 2019 a Glasgow-based startup has helped a farmer in Scotland to establish edible saltmarsh crops irrigated with sea water.
+As of November 2019, a Glasgow-based startup has helped a farmer in Scotland to establish edible salt marsh crops irrigated with seawater.
 An acre of previously marginal land has been put under cultivation to grow samphire, sea blite, and sea aster; these plants yield a higher profit than potatoes.
 The land is flood irrigated twice a day to simulate tidal flooding; the water is pumped from the sea using wind power.
 Additional benefits are soil remediation and carbon sequestration.

 Competition for water resources

-Until the 1960s, there were fewer than half the number of people on the planet as of 2024.
+Until the 1960s, there were fewer than half as many people on the planet as there are in 2024.
 People were not as wealthy as today, consumed fewer calories and ate less meat, so less water was needed to produce their food.
 They required a third of the volume of water humans presently take from rivers.
 Today, the competition for water resources is much more intense, because there are now more than seven billion people on the planet, increasing the likelihood of overconsumption of food produced by water-thirsty animal agriculture and intensive farming practices.
-This creates increasing competition for water from industry, urbanisation and biofuel crops.
+This creates increasing competition for water from industry, urbanisation, and biofuel crops.
 Farmers will have to strive to increase productivity to meet growing demands for food, while industry and cities find ways to use water more efficiently.

-Successful agriculture is dependent upon farmers having sufficient access to water.
+Successful agriculture depends on farmers having adequate access to water.
 However, water scarcity is already a critical constraint to farming in many parts of the world.